Amending Minnesota birth certificates

 ● Issuing state, country, or other jurisdiction of medical license/certificate;

-● Drug Enforcement Administration registration number assigned to the doctor or comparable foreign registration number, if applicable;
+● Drug Enforcement Administration registration number assigned to the doctor or comparable foreign registration number, if applicable (this item may no longer be needed to change a passport);

 ● Address and telephone number of the physician;